Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Simple Sufficient Conditions for Assumptions , and

 In this subsection, I adapt to the MTE framework two assumptions that were used by \cite{Tommasi2020} to analyze the LATE parameter.
 Proposition \ref{PropSign} shows that these two extra assumptions are sufficient conditions for Assumption \ref{ASsign}.
-I also propose two extra assumptions that are sufficient conditions for Assumptions \ref{ASbounded} and \ref{ASsharp}.
+I also propose one extra assumption that is a sufficient condition for Assumptions \ref{ASbounded} and \ref{ASsharp}.

 \begin{assumption} The instrumental variable is independent of the measurement error conditional on the latent heterogeneity, i.e., $\left.
 Z \independent T \right\vert U, D$. \end{assumption}

 \begin{assumption} The misclassified treatment variable is an informative proxy about the true treatment conditional on the latent heterogeneity, i.e., for any $u \in \left[0, 1\right]$, $\mathbb{P}\left[\left.
 T = 1 \right\vert U = u, D = 1\right] > \mathbb{P}\left[\left.
 T = 1 \right\vert U = u, D = 0\right]$. \end{assumption}